drewboardman/drewboardman.github.io/_posts/2020-1-14-blackbird-operator.md

 (1+) == (+) 1 == \x -> 1 + x
 ```

-Now just looking at our function we see:
+Just looking at our function we see:

 ```haskell
 (.) sum == (sum .) == \f -> sum . f